 Q. My boyfriend is on 30mg pregnenolone a day.
 He is encouraging me to

 try it.
-I have no problems.
 I work out, eat right, take Juice Plus

 vitamins and drink plenty of water.
 I don't smoke or drink.
 I am not